dljsjr/pisciform.fish/README.md

 Over the years, it's become a lot easier to share most stuff:

 1. Out of the box, shell *scripts* with a proper shebang were always portable and worked fine
-2. Awesome tools like [bass](https://github.com/edc/bass) and [replay](https://github.com/jorgebucaran/replay.fish) already exist and do a pretty good job handling the `source` story for scripts targeting other shells, though they have some edge cases
+2. Awesome tools like [bass](https://github.com/edc/bass) and [replay](https://github.com/jorgebucaran/replay.fish) already exist and do a pretty good job handling the specific use case of `source`'ing bash scripts.
+But they have edge cases, are limited in what they do, and they only target bash.

-That left one hole, though: Shell functions.
+That leaves one last pretty large hole as well, though: Shell functions.
 Which really sucked for me, because I write a *lot* of shell functions.

 ***Why shell functions?***